 I think he liked the speech part of it.

-I think Donald Trump in that sense is the opposite.
+I think Donald Trump, in that sense, is the opposite.

-I mean, I I I'm guarantee you because I know him, he can't wait till this stupid stuff stops.
+He can't wait till this stupid stuff stops.

-These these luncheons, balls, dinners, speeches.
+These luncheons, balls, dinners, speeches.

-He wants to go into his office, roll up his sleeves, and d do what he does every day, and that's work.
+He wants to go into his office, roll up his sleeves, and do what he does every day, and that's work.

-And you know what's interesting about that, Sean, is I he strikes me as someone who is truly a man of his word.
+And you know what's interesting about that, Sean, is he strikes me as someone who is truly a man of his word.

 I think he will deliver on that famous Gettysburg speech that the press conveniently ignored.